diego-rzo/DataScientistNanodegree/README.md

 # Data Scientist Nanodegree
-Dedicated to learn and try new things from the Udacity Data Scientist Nanodegree Random things will be explored.
+Collection of projects delivered for the Udacity Data Scientist Nanodegree

+## Projects:
+- **Project 1: Write a Data Science Blog Post.**
+In this project we will investigate a database containing several details about AirBnb in Boston.
+The main goal is to apply CRISP-DM to the database analysis and write a blog post with the main findings.